 Particularly impressive is her televised speech near the end of the film: the actual Elizabeth II came across as someone reading a laundry list (the speech can be found online); Mirren’s Queen looked and sounded like someone pained by the events – but without any hint of sentimentality or asking for the audience’s sympathy.
 In fact, Mirren’s handling of the character added a welcome ambiguity to that speech: was The Queen upset because of Princess Diana’s tragic death and her own family’s suffering, or because she had to reluctantly take part in that ugly media circus so as to play Royal Mommy to a distraught British public?

 If only Morgan’s generally incisive screenplay had been as poignantly honest and complex throughout.
 But then again, had the filmmakers trusted their audience’s intelligence a little more The Queen would quite possibly have become neither a worldwide hit nor a multiple-Oscar nominee.

 THE QUEEN (2006).
-Dir.: Stephen Frears.
+Director: Stephen Frears.
 Cast: Helen Mirren, Michael Sheen, James Cromwell, Alex Jennings, Sylvia Syms, Helen McCrory, Roger Allam, Julian Firth.
-Scr.: Peter Morgan.
+Screenplay: Peter Morgan.